WarotAsawa/REST-LAB/simplivity/README.md

 # HPE Simplivity REST API Connector

-Simplivity REST API connector provides some of the REST API capabilities of HPE Simplivity.
+Simplivity REST API connector provides methods for getting some information from Simplivity by calling Simplivity's REST API interface.
 There are sample code for Simplivity connection, which you can edit or add some modules as you like.

 ## Getting Started